nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_allergyintolerance.md

   </tr>
 </table>

 Distinguishes between life-threatening (high) and non-life-threatening (low) potential as well as unable-to-assess.
-It **MAY** be used in addition to severity within the reaction element to express severity, e.g. systems that support a severity of life-threatening **MAY** set criticality to high.
+It **MAY** be used in addition to severity within the reaction element to express severity - for example, systems that support a severity of life-threatening **MAY** set criticality to high.

-It **MAY** be used in conjunction with reaction/severity by systems which support a severity of ‘Life Threatening’ or equivalent.
+It **MAY** be used in conjunction with reaction/severity by systems which support a severity of life-threatening or equivalent.

 ### code ###